Wisconsin waterfowl surveys

 - Statewide mid-October report 10/21/22

 - Statewide post-opener report 10/7/22

 This is a survey designed for hunters to provide information on their hunting experience throughout the waterfowl hunting seasons in Wisconsin.
 Information gathered from this survey will help the department improve its abilities to actively manage waterfowl populations and improve the hunting experience for waterfowl hunters.
 Hunters can directly provide feedback to the department to help inform future hunting season structures and recommendations by submitting their thoughts.

 You may take this survey as many times as you want throughout the season

 Mid-winter survey overview

-The Mid-winter Waterfowl Survey is a nationwide effort to survey waterfowl in areas of major concentration on their wintering grounds and provide winter distribution and habitat affiliations.
+The Mid-winter Waterfowl Survey is a nationwide effort to survey waterfowl in areas of a major concentration on their wintering grounds and provide winter distribution and habitat affiliations.
 This survey also serves as a primary source of data on population trends for some species that breed in remote Arctic locations and are difficult to survey using traditional methods.
-Therefore abundance indices for some of these species are obtained from surveys on wintering areas.
+Therefore abundance indices for some of these species are obtained from surveys of wintering areas.
 For species not covered in other population surveys, these indices provide direct inputs into management programs such as harvest management plans.

 Mid-winter survey results

 This report presents the results of a statewide survey of Wisconsin resident waterfowl hunters and conservation patron license holders regarding their waterfowl hunting behaviors and opinions regarding various aspects of waterfowl hunting and regulations in Wisconsin.
 The study was conducted to support the Wisconsin Department of Natural Resource’s waterfowl management program.
 This report presents the study findings, interprets the information within pertinent contexts and may identify potentially useful lines of inquiry.
 This report does not, however, include specific recommendations or policy prescriptions.